All-age services: Facebook live

 Whatever your all-age services looks like - back in church, still on Zoom or something else, there are some principles which can guide us as we plan all age services that feed our families and congregations.

-As we hover between lockdown and a return to normal, many of us are offering all-age services, whether in person or online.
+Many of us offer all-age services, whether in person or online.
 In our Lunch with Rachel webinar for children’s, youth and families leaders, Rachel tackled the big question of how to do that well.
+(This was recorded in September 2020, as many churches were hovering between lockdown and a return to normal.)

 At times, you may decide that a child-centric service is exactly right for you at the moment.
 But if you are going to go ‘all age’, you will be looking at creating something where everyone – adults and kids – authentically meet with God.
 Discovering how to do this well can feel like learning to balance on a balance board – a series of trials and adjustments until you find a way where everyone can meet with God and is challenged and fed.